5 Reasons To Shorten Your URLs

 If you have long and confusing URLs it’ll be harder for the search engine bots to crawl your site, and you’ll have greater difficulty creating a logical and intrusive website experience.

-With short and simple categories and URLs expanding your site will be easy.
+With short URL links and simple categories and URLs expanding your site will be easy.

 4. Shorter URLs Make Sharing Easier

-With a shorter URL, you’re making it easier for your readers to share your content.
-Think about it, if you have a long and confusing URL this will not only look weird when shared across Facebook, Pinterest, or in an email, but it’ll be less memorable.
+Short URLs make it easier for your readers to share your content.
+Think about it, if you have a long and confusing URL, it is going to look weird when shared across Facebook, Pinterest, or in an email.
+Not to mention the fact that it’ll be less memorable.

 What are you most likely to share?